 Control Your Temperature

 If you’re suffering from night sweats, whether they are hot or cold, a quick and easy fix would be to evaluate your room temperature.
 While you can easily adjust your thermostat to your preference, the temperature change could quickly get expensive, especially depending on the time of year.
 Fans are also an easy fix, although depending on the strength and location of the fan, it might not be able to completely cool you down.
 In today’s industry, there are a variety of products that can help you better control your sleep temperature.
-Take Chili sleep products for example. chiliPAD and OOLER are mattress pads that allow you to take control of your bed microclimate, helping you find your perfect sleep temperature night after night.
+Take Chili sleep products for example, chiliPAD, OOLER, and chiliBLANKET are mattress pads and blankets that allow you to take control of your bed microclimate, helping you find your perfect sleep temperature night after night.
 Many consumers love products because they don’t have to adjust their thermostat.
 This ends up saving them money on their energy bill.
 It also directly warms or cools consumers better than simply adjusting the air temperature.

 If night sweats are affecting your ability to get a good night’s rest, contact your doctor for immediate medical attention, but also keep the tips above in mind.
 There are so many great benefits of getting a good night’s rest, so it’s important to not only sleep but sleep well.
 As the leader in sleep comfort and technology, we’re here to help you find your best sleep temperature.
-If you suffer from night sweats and want to learn more about our products, contact us at https://www.chilitechnology.com/ today.